 8) The “General Product Safety Regulations 2005” dictates that manufacturers must make arrangements for the collection and/or return of the product for destruction from consumers who have purchased the product.

-11) If you are given a replacement machine or parts that develop a fault your rights remain and see 2 and 3 above.
+10) If you are given a replacement machine or parts that develop a fault your rights remain and see 1, 2 and 3 and links within above.
 Remember consumer rights always override a warranty.

 BBC article 11/03/16 Danger dryers in 11-month repair wait